Skip to content

 Making It Happen: A Realistic Plan

 Nobody fills out all ten sections in one sitting.
 And that is fine.
-The key is to start and to build momentum.
+The point is to start and build momentum.

-Set a recurring reminder — annually at minimum — to review and update your legacy drawer.
-Major life events (marriage, divorce, birth, death, job change, home purchase) should also trigger an update.
+Ongoing: Set a recurring reminder — annually at minimum — to review and update your legacy drawer.
+Major life events should also trigger an update.

 Tell Someone

-Common Excuses (and Why They Do Not Hold Up)
+Common Excuses (and Why They Don't Hold Up)

 "My spouse knows where everything is."
 What if something happens to both of you?
 Or what if your spouse is too overwhelmed to remember details during a crisis?

-"I do not have enough to organize."
+"I don't have enough to organize."
 If you have a bank account, a phone bill, and a single insurance policy, you have enough.
-The complexity of your estate does not determine the value of organizing it.

 The Bottom Line